-One physical system that approximately produces this movement model is balls bouncing via specular bounces in polygonal regions separated by small doorways, similar to mathematical billiards.
-See Figure 2 for a representative environment and the distribution of the length of time a body remains in a single room between transitions.
+This model may be appropriate when the underlying event causing the movements is a Poisson process (perhaps the body is equipped with a Geiger counter and moves to a different room when it detects radiation).
+A system that is well approximated by this movement model is balls bouncing via specular bounces in polygonal regions separated by small doorways, similar to mathematical billiards.
+See Fig. 2 for a representative environment and the distribution of the length of time a body remains in a single room between transitions.